How we can help learners make careful observations while encouraging wonder and curiosity

 - To reflect on practices that support making accurate and detailed observations.

 - To consider how to integrate universal Indigenous values within science education.

 - To model student activities that can be used to deepen learners’ observation skills and nurture engagement, curiosity, wonder, and emotional connections in nature.

 - To consider how focusing on making observations, asking questions, and making connections can support an equitable and inclusive learning experience.

-- To provide a forum for discussion of how and when anthropomorphism and identifying organisms can be beneficial or detrimental to students’ observations and interactions with nature.
+- To provide a forum for discussion of how and when anthropomorphism and identifying organisms affect learners’ observations and interactions with nature.

 - To offer opportunities for participants to practice making observations themselves.